skycoin/skywire/README.md

 __Note: root permissions are currently required for vpn client and server applications!__

-Run the visor
+Run the visor:
 ```
  sudo skywire-visor -c skywire-config.json
 ```
-If the default `skywire-config.json` exists in the current dir, this can be shortened to
+If the default `skywire-config.json` exists in the current dir, this can be shortened to:
 ```
  sudo skywire-visor
 ```